TayyabSuhail123/python-aws-api/Readme.md

 - ❌ Needs robust error handling and isolation strategies
 - ❌ Higher complexity and risk of race conditions
 ---

+---

+## 🔄 Expanding Agent Behavior for Production

+Right now, the agents are just simple placeholders (e.g. sleeping for a few seconds).

+In a real-world system, these would be replaced with actual logic like:

+- Calling real APIs
+- Storing results in a database or S3
+- Sending events to a message queue (SQS, Kafka)
+- Handling timeouts, retries, and failures properly
+- Logging more details for debugging and compliance

+This structure is kept simple to focus on design, but it's easy to plug in real tasks later.

 ## 🧯 Error Handling Strategy